vapourlang/vapour-website/docs/introduction.md

 can read it faster, easily find bugs, actually enjoy refactor code, and reduce dependence on `R CMD check`.

-The language is written in files with the `.vp` extension, the language then transpiles (transforms) the Vapour code from the `.vp` code to valid R code.
-This means that, in the very unfortunate event that you do not like Vapour, you can always go back to writing R code for a project written in Vapour.
+The language is written in files with the `.vp` extension, it then transpiles (transforms) the Vapour code from the `.vp` code to valid R code.
+This means that, in the very unfortunate event that you do not like Vapour, you can always go back to writing R code for a project written in Vapour since it is still available.

 This also means that Vapour adds a "build step" to your programs;
 a step between the code you write and the code that will run.